clicon/clixon-docs/cli.rst

 This cli-spec forms the basis of the auto-cli and contains the following:
   - Keywords for the YANG symbol (eg ``x`` and ``y``).
   - Variable syntax for leafs (eg ``<k:string>``)
-  - Edit autoamtic modes and prompt showing path
+  - Non-terminal nodes can be entered as automatic modes with prompt showing the current path
   - Completion callbacks for variables with existing datastore syntax (eg ``expand_dbvar()``).
 That is, existing datastore content will be shown as alternatives.
+  - Output syntax as cli, xml, json, as netconf commands
   - ``overwrite_me`` is a callback template which is overwritten by an actual callback in the clispec (eg ``cli_set()``)

 The auto-cli syntax can be copied and loaded seperately (in another mode file), or much simpler, just use the ``@datamodel`` tree directly in the regular cli-spec::